silverweed/pokepon/README.md

 * Isolate the server as much as possible: being in alpha stage, there may be security issues or unknown server exploits.
 Using a Virtual Machine or <a href='https://docker.com'>a Docker container</a> is a good security measure.
-For the latter, a Dockerfile for a PokeponServer is available in <code>data/docker</code> (see the instruction in data/docker/README.md)
+For the latter, a Dockerfile for a PokeponServer is available in <code>data/docker</code> (see the instruction in <a href='https://github.com/silverweed/pokepon/blob/master/data/docker/README.md'>
+data/docker/README.md</a>)

 How to connect